-One of the biggest challenges for hospitals delivering an Advice & Guidance service is staffing it.
+One of the biggest challenges for hospitals delivering an Advice & Guidance service is staffing it – particularly during winter.
 Whether the requests come in from GPs by phone or in writing, most clinicians are expected to respond whilst also doing their day job.

 This can mean using consultant admin time, for example, to squeeze in advice & guidance alongside essential paperwork.
 Planning to take incoming phone calls can be shared amongst teams (“on-call” consultants, answering rotas), but answering calls alongside other duties requires careful management.